weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 > **setPriority**(`priority`): `ProducibleMessage`

-Sets the priority level of a message for processing.
+Sets the priority level for the message.

-This feature allows developers to manage the order in which messages are processed based on their priority, enabling more important tasks to be handled before others.

-Message priority should be set only when producing a message to a priority queue.
+Only effective when producing to a priority queue.
+Higher priority messages are processed before lower priority ones.
-Otherwise, message priority does not take effect.

 #### Parameters